 An RN for 20 years and a MSN for 18, Erin has worked in a diverse range of roles such as breast cancer education in underserved populations, diabetes education, medical-surgical nursing, and hospital case management.
 Currently transitioning from her position as Case Manager at both Round Rock Medical Center and Georgetown Hospital, Erin is looking forward to returning to her roots in community outreach and education with Georgetown Living.

-In addition to professional nursing, Erin has stayed active in of senior care and assistance.
-She started as a housekeeper and nursing assistant in two upscale British nursing homes while a still in high school.
+In addition to professional nursing, Erin has stayed active in senior care and assistance.
+She started as a housekeeper and nursing assistant in two upscale British nursing homes while still in high school.
 She spent a year as a live-in caregiver during her undergraduate years.
 While working part-time in nursing, Erin and her kids delivered for and managed several Meals on Wheels delivery routes.
 The flexibility of nursing allowed her to care for four senior family members in the Austin and Georgetown.
 Erin is excited to bring together her personal and professional experience with her interest in community service to create a unique role at Georgetown Living.

 Bee Bartell, Pharm.D, RPh – Staff Pharmacist & Hospice Executive